 AMY GOODMAN: In Wisconsin?

 SCOTT OLSEN: Yes.
-And in 2006, I went to Iraq for my first time, and we were sent in to save for the surge.
+And in 2006, I went to Iraq for my first time, and we were extended to stay for the surge.
 And then I went again in 2008.

 AMY GOODMAN: And what was your experience like?